dontlaugh/rocket-yew-starter-pack/README.md

 ./build.sh
 ```

 Or, build `ui` and copy the outputs over to `server` to run locally.
-Notes that
-avoiding CORS issues means accessing the localhost server with an ipv6-style
-address, e.g. on http://[::]:8000

 ```
 ./run-local.sh